viadee/bpmn.ai-patterns/README.md

 - First of all, the process serves as a highlevel documentation of the overall process which is easier to understand than a script, especially when activities are running parallely.
 - The activities in the process / DAG are meaningful modularizations.
 They are ready to be reused.
 This is especially useful for preparation tasks that can fuel multiple machine learning experiments.
 - Activities with defined inputs and outputs enable intelligent caching of intermediate results.
+- It reduces cognitive load to focus on the requirements of processing steps, i.e. the inputs and preconditions you need right now.
+Procedural thinking ("what happens next?") is more difficult especially in complex systems.
+Looking back is easier, than planning ahead.
 - By explicating what can be run in parallel (or what must happen sequentially), you automatically make use of the scaleability features of cloud- or cluster-based machine learning environments.
 - You can define reproducable environments (containers) for activities.
 This makes it more easy to re-run machine learning training runs, while Python versions, APIs and upstream libraries change all the time.
 - Also, this makes it more easy to mix technologies, both neighbouring technologies (different Python or Tensorflow versions) and more divergent technologies (dbt, R, Python and Java code) in one pipeline.

+Finally, you could argue that the DAG-representation of training and preprocessing work has become a Dominant Design already: It is established enough, that ML practioners can switch from one DAG-based framework to the other with relative ease.

 It will be useful to investigate and explain useful pipeline patterns.
 We are looking forward to more community discussion and contributions here.